About Me

 I was also part of the Police Search Team for some years, they’re the people you see on hands and knees carrying out so-called ‘fingertip searches’ after a serious incident like a murder.

-I spent several years as a neighbourhood Sergeant, a role which required a lot of long-term problem solving–ongoing neighbour disputes, anti-social behaviour hotspots, and crime trends.
+I spent several years as a neighbourhood Sergeant, a role which required a lot of long-term problem solving, such as ongoing neighbour disputes, anti-social behaviour hotspots, and crime trends.
 My team also policed the local town centre, including on Friday and Saturday nights where we got a lot of practice in dealing with drunks, disorder and fights.

 My next posting was to the control room, with responsibility for dispatching police officers to incidents across the entire policing area.
 I was trained as a Tactical Firearms Commander (TFC), responsible for deploying armed police to the most serious incidents.